 You play doubles: Pick a paddle with control.
 Graphite paddles, or a paddle with a nomex, aluminum, or polymer core are great options.

 I hope this guide was helpful in choosing the best pickleball paddle to fit your needs.
-If you want to comment or recommend a paddle I didn’t include, please use my contact form to get in touch.
+If you have any comments or questions use this Contact Form to get in touch.

-Good luck and enjoy the sport of pickleball.
+Good luck and enjoy the great sport of pickleball.